Happy new year!

 If you are using Stata, you may be able to find some answers if you ask on the Stata forum, statalist.

-#5 Updated by Theodora Kokosi 9 months ago
+#5 Updated by Theodora Kokosi over 1 year ago

 Thank you for your reply.
 My initial query was to get general advice about the weights and not statistical advice.